ALBERT (OR ALBRECHT) SCHENCK (1828-1901)

 There the matter must today rest.
 But, for what it is worth, the webmaster believes that the work was probably painted by neither of the three artists mentioned, but rather by an unknown commercial artist employed by one of the litho companies.
 In much the same way that unnamed artists today may create greetings cards & verses also.

 Now the webmaster used to be quite diligent in checking regularly on e-Bay for items related to Albert Schenck.
 But checks less often for this work.
 So he missed the wonderful image that follows, which was provided to me by Denis Burke, of Runnells, Iowa.
 Denis tells me that it is a scan of a 6" by 8" print which he some years ago found listed on e-Bay & that the scan is close indeed to what an original would look like.
 The image Denis gave me is enormous & I had to reduce its size so you can see it on a single screen without scrolling.
 I lost some detail when I did that, so the entire image Denis provided can be seen here.
 It is giant.
 Be warned.
 Do view it full size!
 The now expired e-Bay listing stated that the print was printed in 1949.
 It sold for U.S. $10.50.

-Two site visitors have kindly written to me to advise me that www.artnet.com are currently (late Aug.
-2004) displaying a painting attributed to Walter Hunt listed by Guarisco Gallery Ltd. of 2828 Pennsylvania Ave NW, Ste B, Washington, DC 20007-3719.
-The listing indicates that the work, entitled 'Rescue of a Lost Friend', is an oil on canvas, 52" wide and 36" high, signed & dated by W. Hunt at lower left (date of 1906).
-The listing invites a call to the gallery for the selling price, but one of my visitors, Suzie from Texas, has advised me that she did call & was advised that the painting, in fact, has been sold.
+Two site visitors long ago kindly wrote to me to advise me that www.artnet.com were, in late 2004, displaying a painting attributed to Walter Hunt listed by Guarisco Gallery Ltd. of 2828 Pennsylvania Ave NW, Ste.
+B, Washington, DC 20007-3719.
+The listing, now long gone, indicated that the work, entitled 'Rescue of a Lost Friend', was an oil on canvas, 52" wide and 36" high, signed & dated by W. Hunt at lower left (date of 1906).
+The listing invited a call to the gallery for the selling price, but one of my visitors, Suzie from Texas, advised me long ago now that she did call & was advised that the painting, in fact, had been sold.
 I do hope that showing the image & data on this informational & non-profit site will be permitted.